-Rosa Parks: Icon of US civil rights movement – DW – 02/03/2025
+Rosa Parks: Icon of US Civil Rights Movement – DW – 02/03/2025

 And it was the year that two white men brutally murdered 14-year-old Emmett Till, who was Black, in Mississippi.

-At about the same time, an African-American woman named Rosa Parks was arrested, sparking a protest campaign that would go down in history as the Montgomery bus boycott — another key moment in the civil rights movement.
+At about the same time, an African American woman named Rosa Parks was arrested in Alabama, sparking a protest campaign that would go down in history as the Montgomery bus boycott — another key moment in the Civil Rights Movement.

 Segregation led to opposition